brahmee07/hypothesis_test/README.md

 Interpretation:
 - The interval is wide and crosses zero.
-- This means the true difference **could be slightly negative or moderately positive**.
+- This means the true difference could be slightly negative or moderately positive.
 - The data is compatible with left-footed players having a small advantage, but not definitively.

 ---